 If you suffer from addiction to alcohol or drugs, one of your underlying issues may be mental illness.
 Symptoms of DPD may sound familiar to you, making you wonder if you have DPD.
 Regardless of the type of mental illness you suffer, both that condition and your addiction can end together.
 You just need the right treatment in a quality rehab program.

 Take Your Mental Health into Your Own Hands with DPD treatment in Portland

 Crestview Recovery in the Pacific Northwest provides addiction treatment with therapies that clients need for recovery from addiction and mental illness.
-This dual diagnosis treatment means you can have the healthier, balanced, and more stable life you want without substance abuse or the ups and downs of DPD or other conditions.
+This dual diagnosis treatment means you can have the healthier, balanced, and more stable life you want without substance use or the ups and downs of DPD or other conditions.
 Addiction and mental health programs at Crestview include:

 - Outpatient rehab